 Prize presentation for top three riders in each category

 ℹ Individual 1st run start times will be posted on the notice board in the registration marquee on Sunday morning.
 After the 1st run, if there is time there will be a break, otherwise 2nd runs will follow immediately.
 2nd run start times are re-seeded from 1st run results and will be posted on the notice board.

 ℹ A two timed run format will be used with the fastest run time from either run counting towards the race result.
 All results are posted on the notice board in the registration marquee.

 Prizes will be awarded for individual rounds down to 3rd position in each category.

-Series points will be awarded for both runs at each round down to 50th place in each category.
+Series points will be awarded for both runs at all rounds down to 50th place in each category.

-Points from your best seven from a maximum ten possible runs will count towards the series standings.
+Points from your best seven of a maximum ten possible runs will count towards the series standings.